nogodan1234/nutanix/README.md

 #
 2. nutanix_home_clean.sh

-	This is for `/home/nutanix` gaubage clean up which is addressed on Nutanix KB 1540
+	This is for `/home/nutanix` garbage files clean up which is addressed on Nutanix KB 1540

 	You can just download this script to cvm which complains about /home/nutanix space then run it will clean up delet-safe files and directories